jawt94/intro_angular_challenges/README.md

 You will need to make changes in `index.html` and `app.js`.

-> Keep your Chrome Developer Console open, and make sure you are modifying the `index.html` and `app.js` for the challenge you are working on!
+> Keep your Chrome Developer Console open, and make sure you are modifying and viewing the `index.html` and `app.js` for the challenge you are working on!

 #### Challenges
 Challenge 1: Rendering Data in Angular